uxbh/ztdns/README.md

     If you do not want to store your API access token in the configuration file you can also run the server with the `env` command: `env 'ZTDNS_ZT.API=<<APIToken>>' ./ztdns server`
 4. Run `ztdns mkconfig` to generate a sample configuration file.
 5. Add your API access token, Network names and IDs, and interface name to the configuration.
+Make sure you call ifconfig to determine your zerotier interface name.
+It won't always be zt0.
 6. Start the server using `ztdns server`.
 7. Add a DNS entry in your ZeroTier members pointing to the member running ztdns.